Chelsea Car Crash & Pedestrian Accident Lawyers

 Breakstone, White & Gluck is a Boston personal injury law firm which specializes in the handling of car accident and pedestrian accident cases.
 With more than 100 years combined experience, our attorneys represent those injured by negligent driving in Chelsea.

 Each day, thousands of commuters travel back and forth between Chelsea and Boston, across the Mystic River.
 The most visible crossing is the Tobin Bridge, which follows Route 1 into Charlestown.
 Over the years, as traffic gridlock has grown even worse in the Boston region, this area has seen a high number of pedestrian accidents and car crashes.
 Our firm is known for our expertise in helping clients obtain financial compensation for their injuries, from negligent drivers, truck companies and transit authorities.
 If you have been injured, learn your legal rights.
-For a free legal consultation, call 800-379-1244 or 617-723-7676.
+For a free legal consultation, call 800-379-1244.